Pokemon Go Mobile Game Causing Distracted Walking Accidents

 Want to learn more?
 Read our blog on pedestrian death upsurge due to cellphone use.Let Us Help if You Have Experienced a Pedestrian Injury

 The experienced attorneys of the Law Offices of Diana Santa Maria, P.A. have the right expertise to fight for the compensation you deserve if you have been injured in a car accident or a premises liability accident.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.